 Address: 801 Main Ave, Clear Lake, IA 50428, United States

-Lake Time Brewery is Clear Lake’s favorite local brewery with different expertly brewed craft beers on tap.
+Lake Time Brewery is Clear Lake’s favorite local brewery, with expertly brewed craft beers on tap.
 The company invites all visitors (over 21) to its taproom to taste its popular brews.
-The products range from pale ales and IPAs to pilseners and even fruit beers.
+The products range from pale ales and IPAs to pilseners and fruit beers.

-After exploring outdoor recreation opportunities, walking along the beautiful hiking trails, or coming from the movie theatre, the best way to cap it off is to take a glass of expertly brewed beer, and Lake Time Brewery promises you the best.
+After exploring outdoor recreation opportunities, walking along the beautiful hiking trails, or coming from the movie theatre, the best way to cap it off is to take a glass of expertly brewed beer.
+Lake Time Brewery promises you the best.